zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

     This is a value used by the API ML to group multiple API services into a single tile.
     Each identifier represents a single API dashboard tile in the Catalog.

     **Important!** Specify a value that does not interfere with API services from other products.
+We recommend that you use your company and product name as part of the ID.

 * **apiml.catalog.tile.title**